juandtrujillo99/juandtrujillo99/README.md

 - 👀 I’m interested in web design and content creation
 - 🌱 I’m currently learning English and PHP, HTML, CSS, JS, illustrator, Photoshop, Premier Pro and many more
 - 💞️ I’m looking to collaborate in the visual development of websites and mobile apps
 - 📫 I'm very active on my social networks.
-You can find me like @juandtrujillo99 on Facebook page, Instagram, or LinkedIn
+I am @juandtrujillo99 on Facebook page, Instagram, or LinkedIn

 <!---
 juandtrujillo99 is here ✨